 “Kristian Alexander provides with finely balanced leadership that brings together a detail-oriented approach with inspiration for his fellow musicians.”
 Jacques Israelievitch, violinist

-Maestro Kristian Alexander is the founding Music Director and Principal Conductor of the Kindred Spirits Orchestra (Toronto, Ontario), the founding Music Director of the International Music Academy (Markham Ontario), the founding Artistic Director of Markham Contemporary Music Festival and the founding Artistic Director of the International Music Competition (Toronto).
+Maestro Kristian Alexander is the founding Music Director and Principal Conductor of the Kindred Spirits Orchestra (Toronto, Ontario), the founding Music Director of the International Music Academy (Markham Ontario), the founding Artistic Director of Markham Contemporary Music Festival and the founding Artistic Director of the International Music Festival and Competition (Toronto).
 Kristian Alexander has conducted Internationale Bach-Collegium and Gächinger Kantorei in Stuttgart, Cairo Symphony Orchestra, Hong Kong Oratorio Society and Orchestra, the National Teleradio Symphony Orchestra of Moldova, Lutosławski Philharmonic Orchestra and Malawski Philharmonic Orchestra in Poland, and Kindred Spirits Orchestra, Windsor Symphony Orchestra, the Opéra de Montréal Orchestra, the Royal Conservatory of Music Symphony Orchestra (Toronto), Oakville Chamber Orchestra, Guelph Symphony Orchestra, Etobicoke Philharmonic Orchestra, Vaughan Symphony Orchestra, Vancouver Oratorio Society, Toronto Classical Singers and the Mozarteum Symphony Orchestra an the Sofia Philharmonic Orchestra in Sofia.